Why is canal stenosis sometimes asymptomatic?

 - Localized pain

-- Pain that travels the length of an affected nerve
+- Pain that travels down the affected nerve

 - Muscle weakness

 The spinal cord also can be vulnerable to compression due to spinal canal stenosis.
-Cord compression can be more serious than nerve root compression, producing potentially life-threatening symptoms or paralysis.
-If you experience a sudden loss of bladder or bowel control, you need to seek immediate medical attention.
+Cord compression can be more serious than nerve root compression, producing potentially life-threatening symptoms like bowel or bladder dysfunction or paralysis, which requires immediate medical attention.